cnti-testcatalog/testsuite/INSTALL.md

 ```
 cnf-testsuite cnf_uninstall
 ```

-You can also run `cleanup` and cnf-testsuite will attempt to cleanup everything.
+To also uninstall helper tools deployed by testsuite run `uninstall_all`.

 _NOTE: CNF uninstallation does not handle manually deployed CNFs_